Bhavana

 Avoid leaning against a wall or some other object.
 Rest the hands on the lap with the palms turned upwards, right over left, with the thumbs touching.
 Keep the eyes closed lightly to prevent visual distractions.

 It will be conducive for good meditation if the body is in a relaxed state, so spend a few minutes relaxing the body.
-Take a deep breath by expanding the abdomen (abdominal or diaphragmatic breathing), hold for a couple of seconds and exhale slowly, taking slightly longer time than the in-breath with a feeling of 'letting go'.
-Do this three or four times.
+Take a deep breath through the nose by expanding the abdomen (abdominal or diaphragmatic breathing), hold for a couple of seconds and exhale slowly, taking slightly longer time than the in-breath with a feeling of 'letting go'.
+Do this a few times.

 Now continuing to breathe normally, bring the attention to the point where sensation is felt when the breath enters or leaves the body (nostrils).
 This is the object of meditation.
 The mind may wander off, which is the nature of the mind.
 As soon as you realise that the mind has wandered, gently (without being annoyed) bring the attention back to the object (breath).
 This may require repeated effort many times.
 At the start, this may seem very difficult and will require some patience and effort.
 Be assured that after some practise, the wandering mind (called the 'monkey mind'-like the monkey who keeps jumping from one branch to another) will settle down and focus on the object of meditation.